omarkamali/borgllm/README.md

 For example, you can choose a cheap provider who provides a small context window, and use a more expensive provider who provides a larger context window as a fallback if the request is too large.
 Or a cheap and unreliable provider coupled with a more reliable one.

 You can also use virtual providers recursively to create an even more complex fallback strategy declaratively without modifying your application code.

+#### Configurable Cooldown and Timeout

+BorgLLM allows you to configure cooldown periods (after a 429 rate limit error) and general request timeouts directly via the `create_llm` function or programmatically.
+This provides fine-grained control over how BorgLLM handles temporary provider unavailability.

+- **Global Cooldown/Timeout**: Apply a single duration to all providers.
+- **Provider-Specific Cooldown/Timeout**: Define different durations for individual providers or even specific models (`provider:model`).

+For detailed examples and usage, see the [Configurable Cooldown and Timeout Example](examples/configurable_cooldown_timeout/main.py).

 ### 🆘 Troubleshooting & Common Errors